albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 Wow, that's my name tag!

-We will start with a basic html structure and go from there examining these elements along the way:
+We will start with a basic html structure and go from there:

 ```html
 <!DOCTYPE html>